ibm-cloud-docs/containers/cs_api_install.md

    ```
    {: screen}

-4. Retrieve the public URL of your Kubernetes master by using the IAM access token, the IAM ID token, the IAM refresh token, and the {[proudct_name_notm]} region that your cluster is in.
+4. Retrieve the public URL of your Kubernetes master by using the IAM access token, the IAM ID token, the IAM refresh token, and the {{site.data.keyword.containerlong_notm}} region that your cluster is in.
 You can find the URL in the **`publicServiceEndpointURL`** of your API output.
    ```
    GET https://containers.cloud.ibm.com/v1/clusters/<cluster_ID>
    ```